smaegol/PlasFlow/README.md

 pip install plasflow
 ```

-However, models used for prediction have to be downloaded separately.
+However, models used for prediction have to be downloaded separately (for example using `git clone https://github.com/smaegol/PlasFlow`).

 ### Manual installation